Commitment rules

 And I stayed for a week.”

 Doctors conduct in-depth investigations to understand what is behind Chiara’s symptoms and abnormal values.
-The pancreatic cancer tests, namely “CT and PET, were two biopsies for inflammation of the head of the pancreas, but even when analyzing the pancreatic tissue samples, there was no trace of tumour cells.
+The pancreatic antigen cancer blood tests, namely “CT and PET, were two biopsies for inflammation of the head of the pancreas, but even when analyzing the tissue samples, there was no trace of tumour cells.

 However, there were some “atypical cells”.